Linda Thompson (singer): Linda alone

 Linda appeared along with her son Teddy, her friends The McGarrigles, and Kate McGarrigle's children Martha Wainwright and Rufus Wainwright (amongst others) in Hal Wilner's "Came So Far For Beauty" tribute concerts to the music of Leonard Cohen from 2003 to 2006.
 Linda sang the Cohen songs "A Thousand Kisses Deep" and "Alexandra Leaving".
 She appeared again with Teddy Thompson with The McGarrigles and Wainwrights for some of their family concerts, including the McGarrigle Christmas shows.
 In 2007, Linda released yet another set of original songs and covers, Versatile Heart.
 Like Fashionably Late, this too was primarily a collaboration with son Teddy Thompson, and the CD also features a supporting cast of family and friends.
 The CD was well received in the press.
-The CD opens and closes with two arrangements of a Teddy Thompson instrumental piece, "Stay Bright", the first an acoustic version, and the second a version for string quartet arranged by famed Nick Drake collaborator Robert Kirby.
+The CD opens and closes with two arrangements of a Teddy Thompson instrumental piece, "Stay Bright", the first an acoustic version, and the second a version for string quartet arranged by Nick Drake collaborator Robert Kirby.
 She contributed vocals to the Primal Scream album Beautiful Future (2008), on the track "Over & Over".

 Linda and Richard Thompson performed a duet at 12 June 2010 Meltdown Festival tribute concert to Kate McGarrigle, which Richard coordinated.

 Linda's fourth solo album, Won't Be Long Now, was released on 15 October 2013.
 The album features compositions and backing vocals from Teddy Thompson and his sisters as well as guitar work by Richard Thompson.

 Linda appears on the album Family (2014) by the band Thompson (named for all the Thompsons that appear) having written two songs for the project.
 The album was produced by her son Teddy Thompson and features Richard Thompson and The Rails, who are Linda's daughter Kamila Thompson and her husband James Walbourne, as well as other related musicians, including Walbourne's brother and Richard Thompson's son from his second marriage.

+In July 2024, music from Proxy Music, an album of Thompson's music, was performed at London's Cadogan Hall, with Neil McCormick of The Daily Telegraph describing it as "more of an impromptu family shindig than a slickly presented show."

+Personal life

+In the early 1970s, she began a relationship with Richard Thompson and sang on his album Henry the Human Fly.
+In October 1972 the couple were married at Hampstead Town Hall.
+As "Richard & Linda Thompson", the couple released six studio albums between 1974 and 1982.
+Their children include Teddy Thompson and Kamila Thompson.
+Richard and Linda Thompson separated in 1982.

+In 2024, Richard Thompson's touring band for the album Ship to Shore included the Thompsons' grandson Zak Hobbs.